anvilproject/anvil-portal/content/learn/data-analysts/using-anvil-for-teaching-r-bioconductor.md

 Using a reseller likely requires some work to set up an agreement between your institution and the reseller, but provides some advantages:

 1. No additional cost over direct billing from Google
-1. Pay by invoice rather than credit card (ie pay directly from the grant)
+1. Pay by invoice rather than credit card (i.e. pay directly from the grant)
 1. Integration with NIH STRIDES program
 1. An extra layer of protection against overspending
 1. Additional budgeting and cost visualization tools